-On top of that, Parent PLUS loans do not offer the flexible payment options that you may see from many private lenders.
+Parent PLUS loans do not offer the flexible payment options that you may see from many private lenders.
 For example, some private lenders allow you to make flat payments or interest-only payments while your child is in school.

 You will also be unable to transfer responsibility for loan payments to your child, even after he or she graduates.
 In rare instances, you may be able to make a case for having your loan discharged, but keep in mind, loan forgiveness on federal loans is notoriously difficult to obtain.

 When funding a college education, free money is always your best choice.
 Be sure to start with the FAFSA (or Free Application for Federal Student Aid) so your child can scoop up any federal grants that might be available.
 Scholarships are your next best bet.
 Then, max out federal student loan options.

 If you still need funds for college, shop around for the best deals on private student loans or private parent loans.
 Remember, cosigning a private student loan provides the best potential for low interest rates.
 Lenders generally offer a free rate quote without making a "pull" on your credit report, so it's worth your time to compare a few offers.
 You may find that you're able to land a deal that beats the federal PLUS loan.